kazuekudo1222/spotify-music-generator-mood/README.md

 # Youtube Music Generator 🎵
-Generate personalized YouTube Music tracks based on user moods and activities using sentiment analysis and the ytmusicapi.
+Generate personalized YouTube Music tracks based on user moods using sentiment analysis and the ytmusicapi.

 ## Features
 - **Mood Detection**: Uses AI-powered sentiment analysis to determine the user's mood from a text prompt.